-In addition, clients are matched with a similarly aged peer mentor to assist them with developing or practicing target skills out in the community environment.
+In addition, clients are matched with a peer mentor who is an undergraduate or graduate student at UCSB.
+Peer mentors provide assistance on developing or practicing target skills out in the community environment.
 Sessions with peer mentors may include support in social settings (club meetings, dorm events, sports), study hours on campus, support in daily living tasks (such as housekeeping or choosing work appropriate clothing), and fun, motivating activities like dining in local restaurants, going to the beach, etc. Clients meet with their peer mentors an average of 2-3 times per week.

 Depending on individual need and preference, clients may be matched with a single peer mentor, or may see multiple peer mentors throughout the week.
 We strive to match our clients and peer mentors based on mutual interests and personality characteristics.

 This program is included as part of our DOR services.
 It is also available through private pay.